jcortell/blog/content/trips.md

 **2022**

+* **10-13/03/22, Zell am See (Austria)**, Business trip, team-building trip to ski at Schmittenhöhe (Pinzgau) and archery at Bogendorf, staying at [Haidvogl Mavida Zell am See](https://www.mavida.at/en/wellnesshotel-zell-am-see/)
 * **02-03/03/22, Amsterdam (The Netherlands)**, Business trip
 * **26/02-01/03/22, Dubai (United Arab Emirates)**, Personal trip (invited to stay at the [Bvlgari Dubai](https://www.bulgarihotels.com/en_US/dubai))
 * **19/02/22, Javalambre, Teruel (Spain)**, Personal trip to ski